CtrlK

 Conciseness

-The content is mostly efficient but has some redundancy — the 'When to Use' and 'Boundaries' sections at the end repeat generic boilerplate that adds little value.
+The content is mostly efficient but includes some redundancy — the 'When to Use' and 'Boundaries' sections at the bottom repeat generic boilerplate that doesn't add value.
 The 'Key Concepts' and 'Common Patterns' sections overlap somewhat.
-However, it generally avoids explaining things Claude already knows.
+The ASCII architecture diagram is a nice touch but the overall content could be tightened.

 2 / 3